On Combining Machine Learning with Decision Making: Optimization

-We deviate from the $\pi$ notation to represent routes in the mixed-integer program.
-Instead, we introduce two sets of variables $\{z_{i,j}\}_{i,j}$ and $\{y_{i,j}\}_{i,j}$ which can together represent a route.
-Let the set of edges of graph $G$ be denoted by $E$.
-Let $z_{i,j}$ represent the flow on edge $(i,j)\in E$ and let a binary variable $y_{i,j}$ represent whether there exists a flow on edge $(i,j)\in E$.
+The weights $\{\bar{p}(\tilde{x}_{i})\}_i$ within the formulation below will be defined later.
+For interpretation, consider the sum of the probabilities $\sum_{i=1}^{M} \bar{p}(\tilde{x}_{i})$ as the total ``flow'' through a route.
+At the beginning of the tour, the repair crew has flow $\sum_{i=1}^{M} \bar{p}(\tilde{x}_{i})$.
+Along the tour, flow of the amount $\bar{p}(\tilde{x}_{i})$ is dropped when the repair crew visits node $\pi(i)$ at latency $L_{\pi}(\pi(i))$.
+In this way, the amount of flow during the tour is the sum of the probabilities $\bar{p}(\tilde{x}_{i})$ for nodes that the repair crew has not yet visited.
+We introduce two sets of variables $\{z_{i,j}\}_{i,j}$ and $\{y_{i,j}\}_{i,j}$ that together represent a route (instead of the $\pi$ notation).
+Let $z_{i,j}$ represent the flow on edge $(i,j)$ and let a binary variable $y_{i,j}$ represent whether there exists a flow on edge $(i,j)$.
 (There will only be a flow along the route, and there will not be a flow along edges that are not in the route.)
 The mixed-integer program is as follows:

 Constraints (\ref{eqwtrp:diag_ele1}) and (\ref{eqwtrp:diag_ele2}) restrict self-loops from forming.
-Constraints (\ref{eqwtrp:colsum}) and (\ref{eqwtrp:rowsum}) impose that every node should have exactly one edge coming in and one going out.
+Constraints (\ref{eqwtrp:colsum}) and (\ref{eqwtrp:rowsum}) ensure that every node should have exactly one edge coming in and one going out.
 Constraint (\ref{eqwtrp:lastflow}) represents the flow on the last edge coming back to the starting node.
 Constraint (\ref{eqwtrp:interflow}) quantifies the flow change after traversing a node $k$.
 Constraint (\ref{eqwtrp:x_ub}) represents an upper bound on $z_{i,j}$ relating it to the corresponding binary variable $y_{i,j}$.
+We can define the weights $\bar{p}(\tilde{x}_{i})$, for example, for Cost 1, to be equal to the estimated failure probabilities $1/(1+e^{-\lambda \cdot \tilde{x}_i })$.